 Oritavancin is given via intravenous infusion over 3 hours to minimise the risk of infusion related reactions.
-Intravenous infusions of oritavancin can cause reactions that resemble "red man syndrome", including flushing of the upper body, urticaria, pruritis and/or rash.
-Infusion-associated reactions characterized by chest pain, chest discomfort, chills, tremor, back pain, neck pain, dyspnoea, hypoxia, abdominal pain and fever have been observed with the use of oritavancin, including after the administration of more than one dose of oritavancin (1200mg) during a single course of therapy If reactions do occur, stopping or slowing the infusion may result in cessation of these symptoms (see "Undesirable effects").
+Intravenous infusions of oritavancin can cause reactions such as flushing of the upper body, urticaria, pruritis and/or rash.
+Infusion-associated reactions characterised by chest pain, chest discomfort, chills, tremor, back pain, neck pain, dyspnoea, hypoxia, abdominal pain and fever have been observed with the use of oritavancin, including after the administration of more than one dose of oritavancin during a single course of therapy If reactions do occur, stopping or slowing the infusion may result in cessation of these symptoms (see "Undesirable effects").